fontforge/designwithfontforge.com/en-US/Planning_Your_Project.md

 It’s certainly a good idea to make this choice deliberately, and to err on the side of including less rather than more.
-Often as a typeface is being made, it can be tempting to include more and more glyphs &ndash; but it is frequently more valuable to continue to improve the core set of glyphs than adding new ones.
+Often as a typeface is being made, it can be tempting to include more and more glyphs &mdash; but it is frequently more valuable to continue to improve the core set of glyphs than adding new ones.

 ## Multi-style family workflow